-The fifth annual Bighorn Rush is a continued effort to promote dog-powered and winter sports in the Bighorn Mountains.
+The sixth annual Bighorn Rush is a continued effort to promote dog-powered and winter sports in the Bighorn Mountains.
 The Antelope Butte Mountain Recreation Area, host of the race, is located along Wyoming State Hwy 14 about 10 miles south of Burgess Junction (junction of Hwy 14 and 14A).
 The trails mostly sit between 8,500 and 9,800 feet above sea level.
 This is a two-day event, with musher’s racing the same course both days.
 For more information and to register, visit Bighorn Rush on ItsYourRace.com

 All races start and finish at the same location – adjacent to the ski lodge.